dcollien/ExpressionParser/src/languages/formula.md

 `DEGREES(radians: Number): Number`

-Performs a conversion of radians to degrees: DEGREES(radians).
+Performs a conversion of radians to degrees: DEGREES(radians). (equivalent to RAD2DEG)

 ## RADIANS

 `RADIANS(degrees: Number): Number`

-Performs a conversion of radians to degrees: RADIANS(degrees).
+Performs a conversion of radians to degrees: RADIANS(degrees). (equivalent to DEG2RAD)

 ## CEIL